tscircuit/tscircuit/README.md

 Think of tscircuit as "React for Electronics" It allows you to design real-world electronic circuits using Typescript and React.
 This is what tscircuit code looks like, instead of creating web element like “div”, you create circuit elements like “chip”, “resistor” or “capacitor”, then instead of rendering a website, we render a 3d circuit (that you can actually order!) 🚀

-With tscircuit, we've even designed a <a target="_blank" href="https://blog.tscircuit.com/p/battling-jlcs-assembly-interface" target="_blank">fully functional keyboard!</a> The best part?
-Once you've completed your design, you can export it to a manufacturer and bring your circuit to life in the real world!
+Using tscircuit, you can design things like a <a target="_blank" href="https://blog.tscircuit.com/p/battling-jlcs-assembly-interface" target="_blank">fully functional keyboard!</a> Once you've completed your design, you can export it to a manufacturer and order a real, functional circuit board!

 ## Example Circuits